Earn College Credit While You Work

 Getting Started

 Begin earning college credit for your current job, internship, or volunteer activities as early as your first semester.
-Contact our Work Experience Office or use the resources on this page and left menu to get started today!
+Contact our Work Experience Education Office or use the resources on this page and left menu to get started today!

 Enrolling in a Work Experience Course